TheNivas/LearningScala/12_Traits_ValueClass_UniversalTraits/src/main/scala/Notes.md

   override def wheel(): Unit = super.wheel()
 }
 ```

-Fn that will be referred to is from the trait which comes after "With" <br>
+Fn that will be referred to is from the trait which comes after "With"
-So OUtput will be:<br>
+So OUtput will be:
-Engine is 1000 CC in car<br>
+Engine is 1000 CC in car
-4 Wheels in car<br>
+4 Wheels in car
-Disk Breaks in mercedes<br>
+Disk Breaks in mercedes

 ### Demo B. Trait

 ```scala
 trait FourWheeler{
   def wheel(): Unit = {